"Japanese commercials. Easiest money you'll ever make."

 - Orlando Bloom doing a sales pitch for Kirin Mets Cola.

-- Woody Allen did a few commercials for Seibu, which is a Japanese department store chain.
+- Woody Allen did a few commercials for the Japanese department store chain Seibu.

 - The turn of the 1980s saw the American business computer manufacturer Prime Computer showing a series of adverts in Australia and New Zealand featuring Tom Baker and Lalla Ward in character as the Doctor and Romana.
 They are notorious in fandom for the final advert, which depicted the relationship between the two characters as overtly romantic.